 The area is recommended for wilderness designation primarily because it is adjacent to the existing Maroon Bells-Snowmass Wilderness on national forest lands.
-Eagle Mountain is a the eastern terminus of a mountainous ridge extending from the high peaks in the core of the existing wilderness.
+Eagle Mountain is the eastern terminus of a mountainous ridge extending from the high peaks in the core of the existing wilderness.

-The WSA is on rugged, steep mountain slopes and includes Eagle Mountain, a peak with elevation of 9,937 feet.
+The WSA is on rugged, steep mountain slopes and includes Eagle Mountain, a peak with an elevation of 9,937 feet.
 The elevation ranges from 8,280 feet up to the mountain peak.
-The vegetation is varied and includes spruce, fir, Ponderosa pine, aspen, oakbrush, and some sagebrush.
+The vegetation is varied and includes spruce, fir, Ponderosa pine, aspen, oakbrush and some sagebrush.
 Eagle Mountain includes several perennial springs.

 BLM 1: 100,000 topographic quadrangle: Glenwood Springs